smart-edge-open/specs/doc/architecture.md

 **OpenNESS Edge Node Resource usage**:
 - All non-critical/non-realtime microservices on the OpenNESS Edge Node execute OS core typically Core 0.
 - Dataplane NTS and DPDK PMD thread requires a dedicated core/thread for high performance.
+- Dataplane OVS-DPDK requires dedicated core/thread for high performance.
   - DPDK library is used for the dataplane implementation 1G/2M hugepages support is required on the host.

 #### Edge Compute Applications: Native on the Edge Node